Saturday, February 28, 2009

 MIDTERM EXAMS

 THIS IS A notice of the Midterm Exam week in our department.
 Therefore April 14th (Tuesday) is the date for the Bible and ESL exams and April 17th (Friday) is the date for the Film Exam.
+As usual, the Film Exam will be in the regular classroom, NOT the NCKU Library.

 As usual, there are no makeup exams in my class except for an urgent medical problem with a doctor's written excuse.